-37. Table 2 shows an example of such an allocation to Country Groups if there were five groups.
+37. Table 2 shows the process of such an allocation to Country Groups if there were eight groups and Table 3 shows an example of the outcome of the process.

 VI.
 The Country Group Review Process

 38. As provided for in Article 30(3) of the Convention, each Contracting Party shall have a reasonable opportunity to discuss the National Reports of any other Contracting Party.
 In the period up to three months before each Review Meeting, all Contracting Parties may submit questions and/or comments on individual National Reports.
 These questions and/or comments and the responses to them should be distributed to all Contracting Parties (see Section IX).